 What are Agile Principles?

 There are 12 Agile principles.
-A dozen mantras to guide teams looking to become more responsive, productive, and efficient.
-We won’t reprint the entire list here, but the basic idea is:
+A dozen mantras to guide teams seeking increased responsiveness, productivity, and efficiency.
+Among this list of principles, the basic idea is:

 - Satisfying customers by delivering value as quickly as possible.